meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 -   The immune system works better in a fasted state
 -   Staying in a ketotic metabolism for 300+ days a year will lengthen an average young adult&rsquo;s lifespan by 5-20 years and healthspan more than proportionately
 -   When giving an OGTT to a ketotic person causes a hyperinsulinemic response (i.e. they react like a diabetic), it does not indicate a chronic problem: letting them acclimate to carbs for a day first will ensure a normal response to OGTT.
     -   Specification: The above is true for patients that do not already have diabetes.
-Also, a ketogenic diet will never cause diabetes.
+Related belief: a ketogenic diet will never cause diabetes.
 -   A large portion (5-50%) of the Nordic population cannot meet their omega-3 need just with off-the-shelf omega-3 capsules, without resorting to such quantities that cause obvious adverse reactions due to other things in these capsules.
 -   Fasting and IF lower the &ldquo;bodyweight set-point&rdquo;
 -   Who does not eat liver should eat plenty of beans